performlikemj/sautAI/README.md

 # Dietician Assistant

-This is a Streamlit application that serves as a dietician assistant.
-It allows users to track their calorie intake and health metrics, order food through our service, and provides a chatbot for dietary advice.
+This Streamlit application connects you with local chefs while providing AI assistance for personalized meal planning.
+Users can track their calorie intake and health metrics, order chef-prepared meals, and chat with our AI for dietary advice.
+Our goal is to preserve treasured family recipes, showcase exciting new dishes, and keep culinary traditions alive.

 ## Features